 Using your smartphone camera to scan documents isn’t anything new.
 Earlier we saw some of the best Android scanner apps to scan QR codes and visiting cards.
 And as you have guessed it from the title, next in the line is – best OCR apps for Android.

 While there is no shortage of OCR apps for Android on Google Play Store, finding the right one for you might take some time.
 Fret not, we tested several Android scanner apps, some of them for specifically for converting images of handwritten notes to text while others that can do much more, and see which one is suitable for which of your needs.
 Let’s begin.

 1. Office Lens

 Office Lens is an app by Microsoft which means you already know it will come tightly integrated with the office suite of apps.
 If you don’t use Office 365 or are not a big fan of it, there are other options I will discuss below.

 Yes, Office Lens comes with a powerful OCR scanner but it will work with only OneNote, Docs, Excel, Powerpoint or PDF.

-Note: OneNote app also comes with OCR tech built in but use Office Lens if you want to edit text in Word or other Office apps.
+Note: OneNote app also comes with OCR tech built-in but use Office Lens if you want to edit the text in Word or other Office apps.

 Office lens offers different adjustments for scanning whiteboards, print paper, business cards, and photos which it handles by adjusting brightness and contrast to remove the glare.